 The 4th industrial revolution has brought game-changing technological developments across all industries.
-In this era, technology transfer acts as a value driver encouraging the technological entrepreneurial ecosystem to participate in innovation and create synergies to promote new developments.
+In this era, technology transfer acts as a value driver encouraging the entrepreneurial technology ecosystem to participate in innovation and create synergies to promote new developments.

-Intangible assets are crucial in the knowledge economy; they generate broader business models and improve the collaboration and advancement in technologies.
-Intellectual Property (IP) protection enhances the commercialization of technologies by providing a solid market penetration strategy, recognition, and a comprehensive control over your competitive advantage.
+Intangible assets are crucial in the knowledge economy; they generate broader business models and improve collaboration and advancement in technologies.
+Intellectual Property (IP) protection enhances the commercialization of technologies by providing a solid market penetration strategy, recognition, and comprehensive control over your competitive advantage.

 The following steps provide a comprehensive view of the process.

 The first step is to analyze the technology and its fields of application, followed by selecting the adequate transfer method and defining a market strategy for its deployment.
 Finally, agreements for technology exploitation are negotiated.

 To analyze the content of the technology given a technology transfer process we first need a clear identification of its IP rights.
 It is crucial to know our assets, how they are protected, and their actual value.
 An economic legal and technical evaluation of the technology will help to identify all the related IP rights, to see if they are adequately protected, and to obtain an objective value for further commercialization.

 For example, if we are planning on transferring a digital platform, is it duly protected?
 Are other protection methods needed?
 What is the objective value of the technology?
 The analysis must cover all these aspects and show the platform IP rights, such as copyright, trade secret, and trademark, and their status.

 Choose the transfer method